DanWahlin/CopilotAdventures/Challenges/1-Beginner/The-Magical-Forest-of-Algora.md

 ### Constraints:

 - Use GitHub Copilot and write the simulation in any language you'd like.
 - Focus on clear and concise code that handles the dance dynamics efficiently.
+Ask GitHub Copilot/Chat, "How can I make this code more readable and maintainable?".
 - Creating a visual representation for the dance and effects is optional but encouraged if you have time.

 ### Summary of High-Level Steps to Perform: